WTOD (FM): Rock 106

 The station was sold to Cumulus Broadcasting in early 1999.
 Once Cumulus took control, over a Weekend in late February 1999, the station stunted with an odd mixture of different music and sounds.
 After the Howard Stern Show on February 22, 1999, the station was re-launched as "Rock 106, Toledo's Pure Rock."
 The Howard Stern Show was dropped in early 2000.
 On August 1, 2000, the WJZE simulcast was dropped in favor of a classic hits format, thus ending the LMA with RASP Broadcasting.
 The call letters were changed from WBUZ to WRWK.

 106.5 The Zone

-"Rock 106" never caught on with Toledo radio listeners, with low ratings along with being beaten by CIMX-FM (89X) from Windsor, Ontario, management decided it was time for a change.
-In November 2001, after stunting for a couple days with a loop of "Swans Splashdown" by J.J Perrey & Gershon Kingsley and "Lonesome Road" by Dean Elliot & His Big Band, the format was changed to alternative as "106.5 The Zone."
+"Rock 106" never caught on with Toledo radio listeners; with low ratings along with being beaten by CIMX-FM (89X) from Windsor, Ontario, management decided it was time for a change.
+In November 2001, after stunting for a couple days with a loop of "Swans Splashdown" by J.J.
+Perrey & Gershon Kingsley and "Lonesome Road" by Dean Elliot & His Big Band, the format was changed to alternative as "106.5 The Zone".
 The first song on "The Zone" was "I'll Be Here Awhile" by 311.
-As The Zone, the stations ratings would fluctuate often, but usually did fairly well despite 106.5 signal being spotty in part of the Toledo market.
+As The Zone, the station's ratings would fluctuate often, but usually did fairly well despite 106.5's signal being spotty in part of the Toledo market.